 Q: What is pan de muerto?
 A: It's a sweet bread baked specifically for the Day of the Dead, often decorated with bone-shaped designs.

 Q: Can tourists participate in Day of the Dead celebrations?
-A: Yes, but it's important to be respectful and mindful of the traditions.
+A: Yes, but make sure to be respectful and mindful of the traditions.

 Q: What should I wear to a Day of the Dead celebration?
 A: Dress modestly and avoid overly flashy or disrespectful costumes.
 Consider wearing traditional Mexican clothing or face paint.